 Section 4511.21 of the Ohio Revised Code makes it illegal to exceed a posted speeding limit or to drive at a speed that is unsafe for road or traffic conditions.
 The statute also lays out guidance for cities and counties to set speed limits, such as 20 mph in school zones and 35 mph on state highways.

 Localities have wide latitude to adjust suggested speeding limits upward or downward, so scanning for signs is always recommended.
 When it comes to unsafe speed, making that call falls on law enforcement.
+Officers may issue a ticket if a driver’s speed is deemed unsafe, even if only slightly over the limit, especially in sensitive areas like school zones.
 Generally, the rule is that drivers must reduce their speed on icy roads, during strong storms, and when in heavy traffic.
 Causing a crash in such circumstances can draw a speeding ticket regardless of whether a person was obeying or under the posted speed limit.

 Law enforcement officials can technically issue a speeding ticket to anyone who exceeds a posted speed limit by any amount.
-In practice, speeding will only be ticketed when a driver is shown to be moving at least 5-10 mph over the speed limit.
+In practice, speeding tickets are often issued when a driver is shown to be moving at least 5-10 mph over the speed limit, depending on where the violation occurred.
 Court rules in Ohio further require police to provide evidence of speeding that they recorded with an approved device like a radar gun or LIDAR device.

 Ohio’s speeding laws do not explicitly state how many mph over the speed limit is reckless driving.
 Rather, the statute that covers reckless operation, O.R.C.
 4511.20, is interpreted to mean that going well over the speed limit meets the definition of demonstrating “willful or wanton disregard of the safety of persons or property” when safety is an issue.